Official advice for New Zealanders living and travelling overseas

 As there is no New Zealand diplomatic presence in South Sudan, the ability of the government to assist New Zealand citizens is severely limited.
 We offer advice to New Zealanders about contingency planning that travellers to South Sudan should consider.

-We advise New Zealanders in South Sudan to be vigilant and take appropriate precautions to ensure their safety.
+We advise New Zealanders in South Sudan to be vigilant and take appropriate precautions to ensure their safety, including by seeking professional security advice.
 You should have a contingency plan in place for departure, monitor developments closely through the media and other local information sources.
 As a precautionary measure, we recommend ensuring adequate supplies of food, water, fuel, cash and essential medications are always on hand and travel documents are kept up to date.

 New Zealanders travelling or living in South Sudan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel to South Sudan – exclusions may well apply.
 Only very limited medical facilities are available in South Sudan.

-The rainy season is typically from July to November, flooding often occurs.
-Flooding can affect transport and communications infrastructure as well as lead to shortages of drinking water and food.
+The rainy season typically runs from April to November, during which flooding often occurs.
+Flooding impacts transport and communications infrastructure, as well as lead to shortages of drinking water and food.
+Severe flooding has led to displacement, property damage and loss of life.

 Penalties for possession, use or trafficking of illegal drugs are severe and can include the death penalty.